what3words/w3w-android-components/compose-sample/README.md

 the [what3words v3 API autosuggest](https://developer.what3words.com/public-api/docs#autosuggest) in
 Jetpack compose.

-The W3WAutoSuggestTextField is a port of the [W3WAutoSuggestEditText](https://github.com/what3words/w3w-android-components) component in Jetpack compose.
-This port extends all the core functionalities of the W3WAutoSuggestEditText to Jetpack compose, and it also provides you access to an instance of W3WAutoSuggestEditText used internally.
+We created a port that allows you use W3WAutoSuggestEditText directly in Jetpack compose.
+The W3WAutoSuggestTextField composable is a port of the [W3WAutoSuggestEditText](https://github.com/what3words/w3w-android-components) component in Jetpack compose.
+This composable extends all the core functionalities of the W3WAutoSuggestEditText to Jetpack compose, and it also provides you direct access to an instance of W3WAutoSuggestEditText used internally.
+At the moment, the W3WAutoSuggestTextField composable can only be used inside a ConstraintLayout in Jetpack compose.

 <img src="https://github.com/what3words/w3w-android-components/blob/dev/assets/components-1-new.gif" width=40% height=40%>